aofarrel/Dockstore-Dictionary/outputs/output.rst

 entry
 -----
 	A :ref:`dict tool` or :ref:`dict workflow` on Dockstore.
 A single entry on Dockstore has a description, a link to the original source-control repository, and at least one :ref:`dict descriptor file` which does some sort of computational task using :ref:`dict CWL`, :ref:`dict WDL`, :ref:`dict Nextflow`, or :ref:`dict Galaxy workflow` syntax.
 An entry can optionally include a :ref:`dict parameter file` that links to open-access test data.
-A single entry will include all versions of the tool or workflow that has been registered, with that versioning being based upon the versioning and branches of the source-control repository the descriptor file is hosted on (with the exception of :ref:`dict legacy tools`, which have versioning based upon their Docker image tags), and any version can be pinned as the default.
+A single entry will include all versions of the tool or workflow that has been registered, with that versioning being based upon the versioning and branches of the source-control repository the descriptor file is hosted on (with the exception of a :ref:`dict legacy tool`, which have versioning based upon their Docker image tags), and any version can be pinned as the default.
 Entries can be added to :ref:`dict collections` associated with a particular :ref:`dict organization`, or added to :ref:`dict categories` so they can be grouped with other entries that have a similar scientific purpose.
 Entries may also have :ref:`dict labels` attached to them to help them be found via Dockstore's :ref:`dict faceted search` feature.
 If the entry is registered using the :ref:`dict Dockstore GitHub App`, then the entry will stay in sync automatically with the source-control repository.
 Additionally, if an entry is a valid :ref:`dict workflow`, any user can use our :ref:`dict launch with` feature to import the workflow to one of our cloud compute partners.

 .. note:: This term as we define it here is associated with Dockstore and may have different definitions in other contexts.